rwoodry/dyn-conn/README.md

 Everything works at the individual scale for testing the code.
 Scripts are still in the process of being streamlined, compiled, and commented.
 See below for script/pipeline details.

+# dynconn_explore.sh
+Bash script to execute all the following scripts in the correct order and through all explore sessions contained in MLINDIV fmriprepped folders.

 # format_confs.R
 This script takes in the functional task scan's confounds.tsv file (after fMRIprep) and spits out a more structured confounds table for use in the 3dtest.sh script.